Breezy (album): Artwork

-Graffiti artwork in Tokyo, Japan, depicting the album's cover.

 Breezys artwork was revealed on May 18, 2022.
 The cover art consists of a black and white image of the back of Brown's head, with the album's title shaved into his hair.
 The haircut was done by American artist and barber Rob the Original.
 According to the barber, the haircut of the album's cover was designed by Brown and himself, and was inspired by works of Italian artist and barber Nto Hair Mugen.
 Shawn Grant of The Source found the artwork to be "minimal" compared to those of Brown's latest projects.

 Release and promotion

 On November 4, 2019, Brown posted on his Instagram account three videos featuring snippets from songs that he had recently written and recorded, supposedly called "Get Naked", "Hit My Line" and "Stressed".
 On December 22, 2019, Brown announced that he was working on new material for his next album, posting an Instagram story where he wrote "2020, what do you think my 10th album is going to be called?".
 A couple months following the release of his collaborative mixtape with Young Thug, Slime & B, on July 9, 2020, he announced that the name of his tenth album would be Breezy, making a reference to his stage nickname.
 On October 22, 2020 he shared through his social media a snippet of a song supposedly called "On Some New Shit", in a video that showed him working and recording the song in a hotel room in London, also suggesting the possibility of releasing the album in 2021 in the video's caption.
 In November, Brown created an OnlyFans account, where he posted snippets from the songs "Sleep at Night" and "Warm Embarce", during his travel in Tulum, Mexico.
 Two days before Christmas 2020, Brown posted on his Instagram account a picture that showed a pen and a piece of paper, captioning it with "My heart on this pen and pad.
 A SIDE B SIDE.
 Hope y'all f**k with my frequency.
 No time soon", hinting the possibility of Breezy being his third consecutive double-album, following Heartbreak on a Full Moon and Indigo.
 On January 8, 2021 Forbes published an article that listed Breezy among the most anticipated R&B albums of 2021.
 In June 2021 he said that he was not in a rush to release his new album, by posting an Instagram story where he wrote "I ain't dropping my album until I'm ready.
 I need to give y'all a chance to miss me".
 On August 2, 2021, Brown announced on his Instagram that his Breezy album would be accompanied by a short film of the same name, however the short film ended up never being released.